Applies to: KNA, KMA, KOA, KWA

 parameters.
 This session is referenced in

-http-proxy HTTP-OOBA by the
+http-proxy HTTP-OOBA

-oob-auth-srv item.
+item.
 The HTTP proxy is switched to the OOBA

-mode by adding the oob-auth item to an aproxy
+mode by adding the oob-auth

-section and referencing this section by a session-acl.
+section and referencing this section by a session-acl

 In the sample configuration, a password file is used to check user names